ethereum-optimism/community-hub/src/docs/developers/integration.md

 ## Writing Contracts

-For various technical reasons that I've been too lazy to properly document, users can currently only (realistically) deploy applications to Optimistic Ethereum if they're written in Soldiity.
+For various technical reasons that I've been too lazy to properly document, users can currently only (realistically) deploy applications to Optimistic Ethereum if they're written in Solidity.
 This is because certain EVM opcodes are banned because they can be used to cause non-determinism during a fraud proof.
 What's a fraud proof?
 Great question, we really should be documenting these things.